Ptolemy2002/react-mongo-data/README.md

     - Arguments:
         - `id` (`Extract<keyof Requests, string>`): The id of the request type to be removed.
     - Returns: The same instance you called the method on.
 - `request<K extends Extract<keyof Requests, string>>` - Allows you to manually run the request with the specified id instead of directly calling the generated property's value.
 Throws an `Error` if the request type is not defined, or if a request is already in progress.
 If the request fails, any changes to the instance made during that request will be reverted.
+This can be prevented by setting the `undoOnFail` property of the request type to `false`.
     - Arguments:
         - `id` (`K`): The id of the request type to run.
         - `...args` (`Parameters<Requests[K]>`): The arguments to pass to the request type's `run` function.
 Note that one additional argument will always be provided, an `AbortController` instance for use with handling cancellation.